0daynemesis/Colors-Python-Cheatsheet/README.md

 - Documentation

         .
-With a menu, you can choose what color do you pretend to show the color>
+With a menu, you can choose what color do you pretend, copy to clipboard the code or the entire scheme of colors.